AdobeDocs/experience-manager-guides.en/help/product-guide/cs-install-guide/conf-web-editor-customize-toolbar.md

 >[!NOTE]
 >
 > When migrating from the old UI to the new AEM Guides UI (applicable from 2502 and 5.0 release of AEM Guides), updates to `ui_config` must be converted to more flexible and modular UI configurations.
-This framework helps adopt changes seamlessly into the editor_toolbar and other toolbars.
+This framework helps adopt changes seamlessly into the editor_toolbar and other target widget as applicable.
 For details, view [Overview of Convert UI Config](https://experienceleague.adobe.com/en/docs/experience-manager-guides-learn/videos/advanced-user-guide/conver-ui-config).

 There are two ways of customizing the Web Editor's toolbar: